onnx/working-groups/README.md

 New Working Groups are created when there is sufficient interest in a topic area and someone volunteers to be the chair for the group and submits a proposal to the steering committee.
 The chair facilitates the discussion and helps synthesize proposals and decisions.

 ## Joining a working group
-Working Groups have most of their discussions on Gitter.
-If you are interested in participating, please join the discussion in the respective Gitter room.
+Working Groups have their discussions on Slack in dedicated channels.
+(Older working groups used Gitter rooms which are now archived)

 You can find the schedule of meetings on the [LF AI wiki](https://wiki.lfai.foundation/pages/viewpage.action?pageId=18481196)